Delivering to

 Maintenance efficiency Standard Often improved

-Long-term savings Limited Significant
+Long-term savings Limited Stronger over time

 Example Savings Scenario